Beanies

 Style affects more than appearance.
 It changes how the beanie sits, how much branding space you get, and whether people feel comfortable wearing it with hair up, hair down, or tucked under a hood.
 The most common shape for studio merch is the cuffed beanie because it gives a dependable embroidery zone and a classic look.
 Slouch styles feel softer and more relaxed.
 Ribbed beanies usually recover their shape well and look athletic.
 Fleece-lined versions add warmth, but they can feel bulkier and are not always the first choice for buyers who want a lighter fit.

 Material choice has a bigger effect on comfort than many first-time buyers expect.
 Acrylic is the default for a reason: it is warm, cost-effective, and easy to decorate.
+A standard 100% acrylic beanie in a 2x1 rib knit is often the best starting point for studio programs because it balances warmth, stretch, and price.
 Acrylic-wool blends bring a more premium hand feel and usually look richer in person, though some wearers are sensitive to itchiness depending on the blend.
 Cotton blends feel softer against the skin but may be less insulating in harsher weather.
 Recycled yarns make sense if the studio wants a lower-impact story, but they still need to pass the same durability checks as any other fiber.

 Style Best use Branding space Practical note